-A certification by an applicant, normally included with the application or State plan, assurance authorized The individual, named by the applicant organization, who is authorized to act for the applicant and to assume the obligations imposed by the Federal laws, regulations, organizational requirements, and conditions that apply to grant applications or grant awards. representative award awardee or recipient.
+A certification by an applicant, normally included with the application or State plan, authorized organizational representative assurance award progress report, to an organizational entity or an individual to carry out a project or activity.

+The individual, named by the applicant organization, who is authorized to act for the applicant and to assume the obligations imposed by the Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
+The provision of funds by DOE, based on an approved application and budget or award documents The entirety of the documents describing the legal relationship between DOE and an awardee or recipient.
 The award documents include an Assistance Agreement and other documents which may be incorporated by reference or as attachments to the Assistance